Permanent life insurance: what it is and how it works

 How does cash value accumulate in a permanent life policy?

 Cash value grows on a tax-deferred basis.
-Still, growth varies depending on the type of permanent policy -- just as funds grow differently in a bank savings account versus a brokerage account.
-With whole life insurance, funds grow at a guaranteed interest rate -- but if you get your policy from a "mutual" insurer, you may receive dividends that can boost cash value growth beyond the guaranteed rate.
-That's because mutual insurance companies – like Guardian – are actually owned by their whole life policyholders, who may qualify for annual dividends based on policy cash value and company performance.
+Still, growth varies depending on the type of permanent policy — just as funds grow differently in a bank savings account versus a brokerage account.
+With whole life insurance, funds grow at a guaranteed interest rate — but if you get your policy from a "mutual" insurer, you may receive dividends that can boost cash value growth beyond the guaranteed rate.
+That's because mutual insurance companies — like Guardian — are actually owned by their whole life policyholders, who may qualify for annual dividends based on policy cash value and company performance.
 While dividend payments cannot be guaranteed, Guardian has paid them to customers every year since 1868.
-These payments can further increase your cash value and have the potential to make a sizable contribution to your overall wealth.
+These payments can further increase your cash value and have the potential to make a size able contribution to your overall wealth.
+If you decide to surrender your policy, you will receive the cash surrender value, which is the amount of cash value accumulated minus any surrender charges.

 Unlike whole life insurance, you don't receive dividends on universal policies, even with a mutual insurer.
 However, because the interest rate in a standard universal life policy (or UL) is variable, your cash value can grow faster or slower than for whole life.
 And, for those willing to accept a greater degree of risk, there are two variations on UL that offer the potential for even greater growth because the investment component is based on market returns: